sealsystems/seal-mongo/README.md

 If you need to pass options to the MongoDB connection, e.g. for setting write concerns, provide an additional `options` object.
 For details see the [MongoClient.connect documentation](http://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html#mongoclient-connect).
 Additionally the following options can be set:

 - `connectionRetries` is the number of retries to connect to MongoDB server, a value of 0 tries to connect only once without retries, default is 10.
-- `waitTimeBetweenRetries` is the time in milliseconds waiting between the retries, default is 1000 ms:
+- `waitTimeBetweenRetries` is the time in milliseconds waiting between the retries, default is 1000 ms.
+- `noCursorTimeout` boolean, a true value is indicating that read stream cursors created by subsequent calls to `createReadStream` are not closed automatically after a timeout.

 ```javascript
 const db = await mongo.db('mongodb://localhost:27017/mydb', {